Xcopyco/orc/doc/config.md

 WalletPassword = orc
 WalletShieldedTransactions = 0

 ; Pre-scripted profiles to enable after bootstrapping.
-Renter profiles listen ; for capacity announcements and build a cache while exposing a bridge server ; for uploading and downloading data.
-Farmer profiles publish capacity ; announcements and listen for contracts to store data.
-Directory profiles ; listen for a number of events but do not act of them, instead providing a ; cache of network statistics.
+; Renter profiles listen for capacity announcements and build a cache while ; exposing a bridge server for uploading and downloading data.
+; Farmer profiles publish capacity announcements and listen for contracts to ; store data.
 ;ProfilesEnabled[] = renter
 ;ProfilesEnabled[] = farmer
-;ProfilesEnabled[] = directory

 ; Topic codes to use when operating under the farmer profile for subscibing to ; contract publications and announcing capacity.
 See the protocol specification